vippsas/vipps-woocommerce/README.md

 [Test apps](https://developer.vippsmobilepay.com/docs/knowledge-base/test-environment/#test-apps)
 for more information.

-API keys for both the test and production environment are available on [portal.vippsmobilepay.com](https://portal.vippsmobilepay.com), where you log in.
+API keys for both the test and production environment are available on the [business portal](https://portal.vippsmobilepay.com), where you log in.
 See [Getting the API keys](https://developer.vippsmobilepay.com/docs/knowledge-base/portal/#how-to-find-the-api-keys) for more information.